Gordon Wallace (footballer, born 1943)

-George Gordon Wallace (born 20 June 1943) is a Scottish former professional football player and coach.
-Wallace was a record-setting goal-scorer in the Scottish league, and was named Scottish Football Writers' Player of the Year for 1967-68.
-Wallace is currently employed in an advisory position with Dundee F.C.
+George Gordon Wallace (20 June 1943 – 13 March 2026) was a Scottish professional football player and coach.
+A forward, he was a record-setting goal-scorer in the Scottish league, and was named Scottish Football Writers' Player of the Year for 1967–68.
+Wallace was employed in an advisory position with Dundee F.C.

+Career

 A native of Dundee, Wallace began his career in 1961 with Montrose.
 He went on to play for Raith Rovers, Dundee, and Dundee United.
 He also played in the NASL for two seasons with the Seattle Sounders, 1976 and 1978.

 Wallace once held the Scottish record of 264 league career goals scored, a tally since passed by Ally McCoist.
-He scored 30 in 1967-68 to be awarded footballer of the year by the Scottish press, the first non Old Firm player to win the award.
-Despite this achievement Wallace was never capped for Scotland.
+He scored 30 in 1967–68 to be awarded footballer of the year by the Scottish press, the first non Old Firm player to win the award.
+Despite this achievement, Wallace was never capped for Scotland.
 He followed his playing days by going into coaching and management of a number of Scottish clubs, including Raith, Dundee, Dundee United and Dunfermline in a career spanning 45 years in football.

+Later life and death

-Wallace has also worked as a summariser for Dundee radio station Radio Tay.
+Wallace also worked as a summariser for Dundee radio station Radio Tay.

+He died on 13 March 2026, at the age of 82.